NetApp/beegfs/roles/beegfs_client/README.md

     beegfs_client_config:
       sysSessionChecksEnabled: false
 ```
 IMPORTANT: To prevent silent data corruption `sysSessionChecksEnabled: false` must only be set when the underlying ext4/xfs filesystems used for the BeeGFS management, metadata and storage targets are mounted using the "sync" option.
-Mounting the targets in "sync" mode is the default configuration provided by the beegfs_ha_7_2 role provided in this collection, but could be overridden.
+Mounting the targets in "sync" mode is the default configuration provided by the beegfs_ha* roles provided in this collection, but could be overridden.

 Tuning recommendations when mounting BeeGFS
 -------------------------------------------